ExpediaGroup/styx/docs/user-guide/basic-usage.md

 # Starting Styx

+## System Requirements

+Running Styx requires Java 1.8.
+It can be run with 1.8.0_45 or later versions.
+Earlier maintenance releases or Java 1.9 may work, but are not guaranteed to.

+## Downloading Styx from release

+In order to download styx from release go to [Styx releases](https://github.com/HotelsDotCom/styx/releases) and download the zip file for the version you want making sure you choose the file corresponding to whichever operating system you are using.
+Alternatively you can build styx from source code.

 ## Building Styx from source code

  In order to build styx from source code, Java 8 (1.8.0_45 or later) is required.